Go to main contentGo to footer

 The tactile path

-In fact, the museum hosts a tactile journey of works created with the collaboration of the sculpture students of the Duccio di Buoninsegna art school and black and relief images of some of the main city monuments designed with the Siena section of the UICI and produced thanks to the collaboration of Rotary Siena Est.
+The museum hosts a tactile journey of works created with the collaboration of the sculpture students of the Duccio di Buoninsegna art school and black and relief images of some of the main city monuments designed with the Siena section of the UICI and produced thanks to the collaboration of Rotary Siena Est.

 The Pellegrinaio